g-du-1/exercise-tracker/README.md

 https://exercise-tracker-iota-gules.vercel.app

 ## Features
-- Hiding and showing exercise videos / images
-- Hiding and showing exercise comments
-- Hiding and showing completed exercises

 - Stopwatch
-- An exercise timer that starts automatically when an exercise is completed
+- An exercise timer that starts automatically when an exercise is completed when applicable
 - Start and end time tracking
 - Visual cues and color coding depending on performance and exercise completeness
 - Warning icons and notifications for rest time
+- Hiding and showing exercise videos / images
+- Hiding and showing exercise comments
+- Hiding and showing completed exercises

-## Technologies / methods
+## Technologies / approach

 - TDD
 - React Testing Library